I don’t like getting wet.

 Even though it got a mention in the most recent edition of Lonely Planet, the hot pots in Drangsnes are more of a local hangout.
 Given that Drangsnes is a tiny town of less than 100 residents in the remote Westfjords, it’s not exactly a place tourists flock to when visiting Iceland.
 One of my favorite moments of the trip was soaking in one of the tubs here with a local family and learning about the country through them.

 There are 3 hot pots in Drangsnes: one is lukewarm, two are hot.
 All 3 sit just off the side of the road amidst the rocks leading out to sea with an unbeatable view.
-Right across the street is an impressively clean shower house where you’re requested to shower and soap yourself up sans bathing suit before entering the tubs (ahem, see photo above).
+Right across the street is an impressively clean shower house where you’re requested to shower and soap yourself up sans bathing suit before entering these Iceland hot pools (ahem, see photo above).

 Location: Drangsnes, Westfjords